On March 19, just under a week after I began working from home, I wrote this note to my work colleagues:

 “Hi David.
 I am (taking walks as substitution) for my morning and evening walks from and to the bus station and office – and yes the flowers are lovely – plus I have a dog – so extra outings, but when I do the serious walking she stays home – too much sniffing!!”

-Four weeks have gone by since my note and I have now taken a walk 33 of the past 34 days – the exception was one day when it was pouring.
+Since my note, I have a walk nearly every day.
 I have mostly gone with my wife, sometimes alone.
 We have taken 10 different routes to mix it up.
 It has become easier to stay at least six feet away from passersby because nearly everyone has bought into the importance of social distancing.

 I hope you’ve been getting outside for fresh air and exercise.
 It’s good for your physical and mental health, which is more important than ever during a health crisis.